 Urinary incontinence is where urine leaks from the body unintentionally.
 This type of incontinence is twice as common in women than it is in men.
 It forms the basis of many of the other types of incontinence, but this is the broad and overarching term.

 Faecal incontinence is similar to urinary incontinence, except that it is the uncontrolled leaking of faecal material from the anus.
 The expelled substance may be in the form of a liquid or semi-solid.
 Some people have recurring faecal incontinence, whereas others have it only occasionally.

 Stress incontinence is the most common type of incontinence, as it is common in women who have given birth.
 It is defined as involuntary urine leaking that occurs during physical movement or activity.
 It is often triggered by exercises that put pressure on the bladder, or everyday occurrences such as coughing, sneezing, laughing or lifting heavier objects.

 Urge Incontinence is when an individual has a sudden urge to urinate.
-This isn't just an uncomfortable feeling - it's an "I need to go, right now" feeling.
-It can be triggered by something like the sound of running water, or even something completely unrelated to urination: it has been recorded that some people have experience urge incontinence upon putting their keys in the front door when coming home.
+This is not just an uncomfortable feeling – it is an "I need to go, right now" feeling.
+It can be triggered by something like the sound of running water, or even something completely unrelated to urination.
+It has been recorded that some people have experienced urge incontinence upon putting their keys in the front door when coming home.